Machu Picchu Ticket 153 articles

 The trip to Machu Picchu with friends

 But the most striking feature of this ticket is that it includes the hiking route to the top of Huayna Picchu .
-This hike is uphill for almost 2 kilometers until reaching 2,693 meters above sea level at the top of this mountain.
-From there, you have a scenic view of Machu Picchu and the surrounding area.
-A young visitor, on average, can complete this hike in 1 hour and 30 minutes.
+This hike is uphill for almost 2 kilometers, reaching the summit of the mountain at 2,693 meters above sea level.
+From there, you have a scenic view of Machu Picchu and its surrounding landscape.
+A young visitor can complete this hike in an average of 1 hour and 30 minutes.

 The Machu Picchu with Huayna Picchu ticket is available year-round, but only for people over 12 years old.